Amalidi/Amalidi/README.md

 <h1 align="center">Hi 👋 , I’m Amal a passionate software developer 👨‍💻</h1>
 <img align="right" alt="Coding" width="400" src="https://thedigitaladd.in/wp-content/uploads/2018/09/web-development.gif">

-🔭 I’m currently working on a ReadMe Generator

 🌱 I’m currently learning new things that would helps me develop essential skills.

 👯 I’m looking to collaborate with anyone interested in bringing both the technical and visual aspects of digital products to life.